billpeet/bhyve-webhooks/README.md

 # bhyve-webhooks

-This app is designed to subscribe to the Orbit B-Hyve API and broadcast a webhook to an IFTTT on sprinkler start.
+This app is designed to subscribe to the Orbit B-Hyve API and broadcast a webhook to an webhook on sprinkler start.

 ## Usage